Contents

 There is a particular flavour of homelab anxiety that arrives the moment a single box becomes load-bearing.
 Your reverse proxy, your DNS resolver, your little MQTT broker that the whole house now depends on — all of it pinned to one IP address on one machine that will, one day, want a kernel update at the worst possible time.
 The cloud answer to this is a managed load balancer, and it is a fine answer if you enjoy paying monthly for a TCP forwarder.
 The self-hosted answer, and a remarkably good one, is keepalived.

 Keepalived implements VRRP — the Virtual Router Redundancy Protocol — which is the boring, battle-tested mechanism that lets two or more machines share a single floating IP.
 One node holds the address; if it falls over, another grabs it within a second or two.
 Your clients keep talking to the same IP and never know anything happened.
 No load balancer, no DNS round-robin with its glacial TTLs, no application-layer cleverness.
 Just an IP that refuses to die.
+I’ve used this to make reverse-proxy reboots invisible and to front a pair of K3s control-plane nodes, and in both cases the failover was faster than anyone noticed.

 Advertisement